tapl-org/tapl/doc/faq.md

 ### What are the TAPL-specific methods or functions?
 Methods or functions that have the __tapl (double underscores followed by "tapl") suffix are specific to TAPL.

+### What is the backend of TAPL?
+Currently, Python's AST is used as the backend.
+However, in the near future, Tapl will introduce its own AST/IR/Language as the backend.
+The new backend will be purely untyped and will be used solely for defining the computation.
+The new backend can be converted to other backends, such as LLVM IR, JVM bytecode, Javascript, or it can run on its own interpreter.
+As a result, Tapl serves solely as a type introducer.